LibraryMasters/25lcxx-25AAxx/README.md

   ### Contribute
    1. Clone repo and create a new branch: ```https://github.com/LibraryMasters/sht4x_PR.git```
    2. Make changes and test
-   3. Submit Pull Request with comprehensive description of changes
+   3. Submit a Pull Request with a comprehensive description of changes
   ### License
   [MIT](https://choosealicense.com/licenses/mit/)
 ### Contact Us